Introduction / History

 What are Their Beliefs?

 Approximately three-quarters of 1999 census respondents claimed affiliation with protestant Christianity and less than one-fifth with Roman Catholicism.
-Many rural people reportedly practice tribal religions past down through the generations that include mysticism and superstitions.
+Many rural people reportedly practice tribal religions past down through the generations that include mysticism and folk beliefs.

 What are Their Needs?